Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 2. Use the Windows Update Service

-- Open the Start menu by clicking its button on the taskbar.
+1. Open the Start menu by clicking on the Start button on the taskbar.

-- If a network adapter driver listed within the optional updates, select its checkbox.
+6. If a network adapter driver is listed within the optional updates, select its checkbox.

 3. Manually update your PC’s network adapter driver